YOUR CULTURE IS YOUR BRAND

 This course studies the internal environment of firms and organizations, namely how to organize and manage people in order to implement strategic plans effectively.
 Topics include: organizational structures and change, human resources, leadership, group dynamics and teamwork, motivation, and multicultural management.
 Special attention will be given to the study of leadership, which plays a critical role in increasingly complex and multicultural organizations.
 The readings and class discussions include both theoretical concepts, case studies and practical exercises.(This writing-intensive course counts towards the Academic Writing requirement.)
 (Junior status recommended)

-Marketing Requirements (18 Credits)
+Marketing Required Courses (18 Credits)

-BUS 256 Marketing Research Methods
+BUS 256 Market Research Methods

-This course introduces students to the most common qualitative and quantitative techniques for conducting marketing research with an emphasis on their application.
-The definition of marketing research problems, the set-up of research plans, and the subsequent data collection and analysis are illustrated and applied by means of real world projects.
+This course introduces students to the most common qualitative and quantitative techniques for conducting market research with an emphasis on their application.
+The definition of market research problems, the set-up of research plans, and the subsequent data collection and analysis are illustrated and applied by means of real world projects.
 Students are required to implement, in groups, the skills covered in class, and to prepare a final research report to discuss and present in class.

 BUS 274 Brand Management